OVERVIEW OF PROGRAMS

 Assimba Forest park is already gazetted park since 2010.
 However, the enforcement is minimal.
 Other core mountain forest parks can be established in Aiga-Dambakoma, Alo-gade and Arae-Koma mountain chains on opposite sides of Zegarut river.

-All the deep green areas in the map below are priority restoration areas based on the suitability model using the slope (steep slopes), elevation (highest first), and landcover map's Forest and Shrubland types.
+All the deep green (higher elevation) areas in the map below are priority restoration areas based on the suitability model using the slope (steep slopes), elevation (highest first), and landcover map's Forest and Shrubland types.

 Tourism Industry Development